Getting your Trinity Audio player ready...

 The thought was unsettling.

-I tugged at the leash, but Hellie let me know her strength.
+I scooped up the leash and tugged at it, but Hellie let me know her strength.
 She refused to budge, crossing her arms in defiance.

 Even in our standstill, I loved seeing Hellie connect more to her human side, but now wasn’t the time.

 “Look, I know where this guy lives.
-Let’s go home, strategize something, and then go after him.”
+We go home, strategize something, and then we go after him.”

-I started tugging away from the woods, but Hellie pulled back toward the woods with each tug.
+I started pulling away from the woods, but Hellie pulled back toward the woods.

 “We need a plan, Hellie.”